LexMachinaInc/node-lexmachina-api-client/README.md

 ## Search Functions

-Search functions take a string input and match items.
-These searches match only the beginning of strings.
-When searching for a name, the search query "hof" will match the name "Hoffman" but will not match "Schofield".
+Search functions take a string input and return lists of JSON objects.
+These searches match substrings on the names being searched for.

+- LexMachinaClient.searchAttorneys()
 - LexMachinaClient.searchJudges()
+- LexMachinaClient.searchLawFirms()
+- LexMachinaClient.searchParties()

 # Case Query Object